 - In a medium bowl, mix together Dijon mustard and green onion.
 Set nearby.

 - In another medium bowl, mix together bread crumbs and fresh parsley.
 Set nearby.

 - To prepare chicken: coat a cube of chicken in the dijon mustard mixture, then toss to coat it in breadcrumbs.
-Thread the chicken on a metal or water-soaked wooden skewers (see text above for how to soak skewers).
+Thread the chicken on a metal or water-soaked wooden skewers.
 Repeat this step until all the chicken has been coated and skewered, leaving room at both ends of the skewer for handling.
 Place finished skewers on prepared baking sheet.
 When finished, discard any remaining Dijon mustard or breading mixture.
 Tip: a skewer should be able to hold anywhere from 6-8 pieces of chicken.